jbloomlab/dms_tools2/_sources/fracsurvive.rst.txt

 Definition of fraction surviving
 ---------------------------------------------
-This definition of the fraction surviving was originally introduced in `Doud, Lee, and Bloom (2017)`_.
+This definition of the fraction surviving was originally introduced in `Doud et al (2018)`_.

 We use :math:`F_{r,x}` to denote the fraction of variants with character :math:`x` (e.g., an amino acid) at site :math:`r` that survive the selection.